vidiemme/Stateful-Module-Template-Swift/README.md

 sh install.sh
 ```

-Input your root password and you are done!
+Type your root password and you are done!

 ## Usage instruction